 Can goldfish go 2 days without food?

 Yes, goldfish can go 2 days without food.
-In the wild, goldfish don’t eat every day since they’re not able to catch food that frequently.
+In the wild, goldfish don’t eat every day since they’re unable to catch food that frequently naturally in ponds.
+Goldfish can survive this time without issues.

 Can adult goldfish go a week without food?